LittleLightForDestiny/bungie-api-dart/README.md

 # Bungie API Dart support

 This project implements Dart definitions and API helpers for the [Bungie.net API](https://github.com/Bungie-net/api).
-It's based on [bungie-api-ts](https://github.com/DestinyItemManager/bungie-api-ts) that is meant for use in [Destiny Item Manager] (http://destinyitemmanager.com), but should be general enough to use in any project.
+It's based on [bungie-api-ts](https://github.com/DestinyItemManager/bungie-api-ts) that is meant for use in [Destiny Item Manager](http://destinyitemmanager.com), but should be general enough to use in any project.
 The code is completely generated from Bungie's documentation - I considered using something like Swagger Codegen, but instead opted for a custom generator so we could make the result as nice as possible.

 # Install
 add this to your dependencies block in pubspec.yaml